layer-3/clearsync/docs/commit_practives.md

 _footers_ other than BREAKING CHANGE: \<description\> may be provided and follow a convention similar to [git trailer format](https://git-scm.com/docs/git-interpret-trailers).

-## Tools
+## Enforcing the practice

+### Developer tools

 The commitizen is used to enforce the commit message format.
 It is a command-line utility that prompts users to fill in the required fields and generates a commit message based on the input.

-Each repository integrates the commitizen tool as an npm development dependency and configures it to use the conventional commit format.
+Each repository integrates the commitizen tool as an `npm` development dependency and configures it to use the conventional commit format.

 This repository contains the shared configuration for commitizen, which is used by all projects in the organization.

+### CI/CD pipeline

+The CI/CD pipeline is configured to run a pre-commit hook that checks the commit message format before allowing the pipeline to proceed.

+If the commit message does not adhere to the conventional commit format, the pre-commit hook will fail, and the commit will be rejected, thus the pipeline will not proceed.

+Using such a mechanism ensures that all commits in the repository follow the commit practices and would allow us to automatically compile a changelog, determine a semantic version bump, and trigger build and publish processes in other repositories that depend on a given one (e.g. `github.com/layer-3/clearsync` triggers `github.com/layer-3/neodax` bump dependency version, which in turn adds a changelog entries for both repos).